Associate | Established: 2001 | Associate since 2012

 In 2013, two ONECCA-Togo members received training and guidance from a World Bank consultant on how to conduct QA reviews of firms.
 Subsequently, in 2014—2015, ONECCA-Togo reports that it incorporated QA review system requirements and ISQC 1 into its by-laws, but the full implementation of the QA system is still in progress.
 During this period, volunteer firms were selected to go through a voluntary QA review process and training tools and information sessions were offered to members.

 Between 2017-2020, the instituted assisted all member firms to undergo a mandatory quality control review—carried out by its two qualified reviewers.
-By 2021, the institute plans to establish a larger, permanent QA review team that will carry out reviews in compliance with SMO 1 requirements and as suitable for the Togolese context.
+In 2021, due to challenging operational circumstances, the review cycle of its member firms was postponed.
+The institute intends to establish a permanent QA review team and procedures that are aligned with the SMO 1 requirements.

-To support its members, during the next three years, the institute notes that it will continue to offer training sessions on quality control standards and the QA mechanism.
-Specifically, ONECCA Togo plans to conduct training on the new quality management (QM) standards between August-September 2021 to prepare its members with the implementation of the standards before they come into effect in 2022.
+To support its members, the institute notes that it will continue to offer training sessions on relevant standards and the QA mechanism.
+ONECCA Togo has done training on ISQM 1, 2, and ISA 220 (revised) and is advocating for the adoption of quality management standards at the regional level.

 ONECCA-Togo has steadily progressed with the implementation of its QA review system.
 Because the public places greater interest in audits of financial statements, it is encouraged to continue executing its plans in this area to operate a QA review system that meets the SMO 1 requirements and provide updates on its progress.
-It is also encouraged to continue to monitor and support the implementation of ISQM1 among members who might be auditors when it becomes effective as of December 15, 2022.
+It is also encouraged to continue to support the adoption and implementation of ISQM1.
 Resources on the quality management standards are available on the IAASB website – many of them in French.

 Current Status: Execute